vangware/types/README.md

 🏷️ [Vangware][vangware] shared types.

-Collection of [TypeScript][typescript] types to be used as base for development of other libraries.
+Collection of [TypeScript][typescript] types to use as a base for developing other libraries.

 ## Usage